FabricGenomics/nf-sentieon-secondary/README.md

     - delly_cnv.nf calls CNVs with Delly and uses Delly SV calls to refine breakpoints
     - delly_sv.nf calls SVs with Delly to be used in CNV calling and merged with Manta and Pangenie SV calls
     - dnascope.nf calls sentieon for SNV/INDEL calling
-    - filter_jasmine_sv_merge.nf identifies SV calls in the merged PanGenie+Manta+Delly VCF that are absent in PanGenie but called by Manta and Delly
     - jasmine_cnv.nf merges Delly CNV and Delly SV calls to obtain DEL/DUP information
-    - jasmine_sv_merge.nf merges manta, delly, and PanGenie SV calls
-    - manta.nf calls SVs with manta in high sensitivity mode
     - metrics.nf outputs the expected metrics tarball and JSON files expected by the API
     - remove_dup.nf marksand removes duplicate reads
     - pangenie.nf calls pangenie to genotype SVs against the pangenome
     - pangenie_processing.nf converts the SV VCF to a biallelic format and adds SV LENGTH, SV TYPE, and END fields to INFO.
     - trf_anno.nf runs is the nextflow process that runs `truvari anno trf` to find and annotate tandem repeats
+    - cnv_calling_wes.nf is the nextflow process that calls CNVs for WES data
+    - dnascope_wes.nf is the nextflow process that calls SNVs/INDELs for WES data
+    - metrics_wes.nf calculates metrics for WES data including HS metrics
 * bin/
     - cnv_vcf_update.py is a python script to add copy number info to the INFO field and update the SVTYPE to DEL or DUP for CNV calls
     - sv_info_field.py is a custom python script to add common SV annotations to the VCF output by pangenie and is called by nextflow
     - extract_trf.py subsets the tandem repeat annotated VCF to only variants with tandem repeats identified
     - filter_vcf_samps.py is used in filter_jasmine.nf to identify variants absent from the PanGenome and called by manta and delly
 * main.nf is the main nextflow script that is called to run the pipeline
-* resources/
-    - missing_header_lines.txt is a text file containing VCF header lines needed to merge the different SV calls successfully
 * docker_files/ contains the 5 dockerfiles needed to build the images used in the pipeline
 * nextflow.config contains information for the different profiles; main configuration file for pipeline
 * nextflow.local.config user-specific customization (?)